Interior designer’s eclectic home in Clontarf for €425,000

-Formerly a garage, then an art studio, number 14A Victoria Villas has since been converted to a one-bedroom residence complete with an outdoor terrace on each level.
+Formerly an art studio built on the site of an old garage, number 14A Victoria Villas has since been converted to a one-bedroom residence complete with an outdoor terrace on each level.
 It was last bought by interior designer Caroline Flannery, who has created a stylish, eclectic home.

 Tucked in to the side of a row of period redbricks, from the street you first see the rear aspect of the property, including the opaque glass panes of the first-floor balcony.